 Pairing Suggestions

-• Brown Rice or Quinoa: These grains make a hearty base that pairs well with the savory flavors of the dish.
+- Brown Rice or Quinoa: A hearty base that goes great with the savory bowl.

 FAQs